-To learn about the theoretical concept and the experimental implementation of confocal Fluorescence Correlation Spectroscopy (FCS) on a system of freely diffusing fluorescently labeled polystyrene (fPS) nanoparticles in aqueous solution.
+The theoretical concept and the experimental implementation of confocal Fluorescence Correlation Spectroscopy (FCS) on a system of freely diffusing fluorescently labeled polystyrene (fPS) nanoparticles in aqueous solution shall be studied.
 The basic measurement parameters of FCS such as concentration, molecular diffusion coefficient and kinetic rate constants are introduced and measured on small molecular ensembles consisting of several particles.